-- Keep seedlings a few feet under grow lights for 10 to 12 hours if there is a lack of sunlight.
+- Keep seedlings a few feet under grow lights for 10-12 hours if there is a lack of sunlight.

-When provided with conducive conditions, the Lemon seeds will germinate with new roots 1.5 to 2 inches long after two weeks.
+When provided with conducive conditions, the Lemon seeds will germinate with new roots 1.5-2 inches long after two weeks.

-Meanwhile, let the seedlings stay in the same spot till they develop about 4 or 5 leaves before you transplant them.
+Meanwhile, let the seedlings stay in the same spot till they develop about 4-5 leaves before you transplant them.

 Generally, they won’t mind staying in the starter pot for a year.
 But transplant them to a slightly big pot once the Lemon seedling outgrows the pot.